 Because I work heavily with career changers, many clients don’t have a defined job title in mind when we start working together.
 In that case, I aim for a broader understanding of their professional and personal priorities.
 Having a specific job title will ultimately help you in your marketing efforts – but if you’re struggling with defining that, start by narrowing down those three areas to create your ideal “job profile” as a way to guide your search and focus your resume.

 3) How do you want to position yourself?

 When a hiring manager reads your resume, what key message do you want them to walk away with, and is that idea supported in the document?
 This is the consistent thread or theme that your resume will follow.
-For example:

 “Even though I don’t quite have management experience, I work well with all different types of personalities, and I have always been promoted based on my ability to learn quickly, to adapt, and to be versatile to the needs of the role.”

-“I’m a creative person and am constantly learning new software, but I’m also well–versed in the entire creative process from concept through completion, and I have the knowledge and experience to be able to lead a top performing creative team.”
+“I’m a creative person and am constantly learning new software, but I’m also well–versed in the entire creative process from concept through completion, and I have the knowledge and experience to be able to lead a top-performing creative team.”